What do you do when you’re stressed out?

 They don’t cure you.
 They make it worse.

-But, there are many positive ways to relieve stress instead.
+But, there are many positive ways to relieve stress instead, such as with CBD oil, which reduces stress and anxiety by a noticeable level.

 They’re way more healthy and sometimes even more fun!